meteor/meteor/README.md

 Here is the list of important changes between meteor-roles 1.0 and 2.0 to consider when migrating to 2.0:

 * New schema for `roles` field and `Meteor.roles` collection.
-* Groups were renamed to partitions.
+* Groups were renamed to scopes.
-* Partitions are always available, if you do not specify a partition, role is seen as a global role.
+* Scopes are always available, if you do not specify a scope, role is seen as a global role.
-* `GLOBAL_GROUP` is deprecated and should not be used anymore (just do not specify a partition, or use `null`).
+* `GLOBAL_GROUP` is deprecated and should not be used anymore (just do not specify a scope, or use `null`).
-* `getGroupsForUser` is deprecated, `getPartitionsForUser` should be used instead.
+* `getGroupsForUser` is deprecated, `getScopesForUser` should be used instead.
 * Functions which modify roles are available both on the client and server side, but should be called on the client side only from inside Meteor methods.
 * `deleteRole` can now delete role even when in use, it is automatically unset from all users.